dbmi-bgm/granite/docs/utilities.md

 ```

 #### Examples
 toBig can be used to calculate positions to blacklist for common variants by using unrelated samples.
-This command will set to `True` in BIG structure positions with allelic balance for alternate allele equal/higher than `--abthr` in more that `--fithr` samples (joint calling).
+This command will set to `True` in BIG structure positions with allelic balance for alternate allele equal/higher than `--abthr` in more than `--fithr` samples (joint calling).

     granite toBig -f file -f file -f file -f file -f ... -o file.out.big -c file.chrom.sizes -r file.regions --fithr <int> --abthr <int>

-Absolute reads count can be used instead of allelic balance to call positions.
-This command will set to `True` in BIG structure positions with reads count for alternate allele equal/higher than `--rdthr` in more that `--fithr` samples (joint calling).
+Absolute read counts can be used instead of allelic balance to call positions.
+This command will set to `True` in BIG structure positions with read counts for alternate allele equal/higher than `--rdthr` in more than `--fithr` samples (joint calling).

     granite toBig -f file -f file -f file -f file -f ... -o file.out.big -c file.chrom.sizes -r file.regions --fithr <int> --rdthr <int>